 For example at KFC, just one Original Recipe chicken breast has 740 calories, according to their website.
 That’s so many calories just for one chicken breast without any sides.
 Imagine if you were to add sides.
 Then your calorie count will definitely be over 1000 calories.

 Stick with oven-roasted salmon or chicken seasoned with lemon and rosemary.
+It’s recommended to eat poultry or fish without the skin even if they are grilled.
 Have roasted sweet potatoes and green beans as your side dishes.

 3. Chinese Take-Out

 Common Chinese take-out food items include white or fried rice, orange chicken, pork dumplings, and lo mein.